effectivecore/core/docs/security.md

 - An attacker can try to spoof the form validation identifier.
-- An attacker can try to submit a pre-filled form multiple times (authentication form `form_login`, new user registration form `form_registration`, password recovery form `form_recovery`) in order to brute-force the email address and/or username and/or password or bypassing the CAPTCHA.
+- An attacker can try to submit a pre-filled form multiple times (authentication form `form_login`, new user registration form `form_registration`, password recovery form `form_recovery`) in order to brute-force the EMail address and/or username and/or password or bypassing the CAPTCHA.
 - An attacker can try to unblock blocked fields on a form using a browser.
 - An attacker can try to send a larger field value than allowed by the